Monday, April 1, 2024

 "Disbelief."

 "My son is a disbeliever.
 An atheist."
-A sigh left her lungs, as if her last breath had been stolen by the Devil, and her right hand made the sign of the cross.
+Her right hand signed the cross and a sigh left her lungs, as if her breath had been seized by the Devil.
 The Church had burned heretics for challenging the divinity of Jesus and atheism was an even greater anathema than communism in Cold War America.

 "You're fourteen years-old.
 How can you know if you don't believe in God?"